 The institution has historically undertaken capital projects with the view of expansion of the city using own funding.
-It is however recognised that capital expansion using own funds cannot occur indefinitely without corresponding economic growth, hence a revision of the City's long term financial planning in an aid to sustain the cost of replacement of infrastructure to reduce the cost of the depreciation in the operational budget, hence reduce the tariffs for services in the City, thereby increasing the affordability of consumers, employment creation, increase in economic growth, increase in business confidence thereby promoting investment in the City etc. The City has taken a posture to diversify its capital financing mix, allowing for rapid infrastructure replacement and development.
+It is however recognised that capital expansion using own funds cannot occur indefinitely without corresponding economic growth, hence a revision of the City's long term financial planning in an aid to sustain the cost of replacement of infrastructure to reduce the cost of the depreciation in the operational budget, hence reduce the tariffs for services in the City, thereby increasing the affordability of consumers, employment creation, increase in economic growth, increase in business confidence thereby promoting investment in the City etc. Municipal Trading Services Reforms - Electricity and Water and Sanitation

+The City has taken a posture to diversify its capital financing mix, allowing for rapid infrastructure replacement and development.
 This ensures a more rigorous approach to maintenance of trading services infrastructure and balanced approach to economic growth and social transformation in the long run.
+The Trading Services Reforms introduced by National Treasury are welcomed by BCMM.
+Electricity and Water and Sanitation are set for reform as trading services in accordance with guidance and criteria provided by National Treasury through the regulatory instruments of the MFMA.
 More information is provided on the financial strategy below.